 About the Author

-Dean Standing is the Client Services Director at REaD Group, a marketing data and insight company that uses its unrivalled data products, insight and expertise to help its clients get closer to their customers.
+Dean Standing is the Client Services Director at REaD Group, now renamed as Sagacity, a marketing data and insight company that uses its unrivalled data products, insight and expertise to help its clients get closer to their customers.
 It provides market-leading data quality and cleaning solutions and trusted marketing data.